At least 79 dead after migrant vessel sinks off Greece; hundreds may be missing

 In the evening, a coast guard patrol boat reached the vessel “and confirmed the presence of a large number of migrants on the deck,” the statement said.
 “But they refused any assistance and said they wanted to continue to Italy.”

-The coast guard boat accompanied the migrant vessel, which the statement said capsized and sank early Wednesday, prompting a massive rescue operation by all the ships in the area.
+The coast guard boat accompanied the migrant vessel, which the statement said capsized and sank early Wednesday, prompting a major rescue operation by all the ships in the area.

 Alarm Phone, a network of activists that provides a hotline for migrants in trouble, meanwhile, said it was contacted by people on a boat in distress on Tuesday afternoon.
 That boat was in the same general area as the one that sank, but it was not clear if it was the same vessel.